ramonaisonline/po10diy/README.md

 - You may have to bend the side tabs in slightly to get them to align with the holes
 - Double check the tilt of the potentiometers by looking at them from the side.
 It's easy for them to slightly lean one direction or the other.

-### 14. At this point, you can test the device with an external projector / monitor / TV and verify that the buttons and pots all work as expected
+### 14. At this point, you can test!
+- Upload the code to the Feather using the procedure below to test the device with an external projector / monitor / TV and verify that the buttons and pots all work as expected
 - This step is optional, but it's much easier to fix any issues with the diodes / resisotrs / capacitors now, before you solder the display on
 - At a minimum, check the connections with a thorough visual inspection and maybe even with a multimeter
 - Make sure there are no shorts from excess solder, and that all the components are fully and securely attached

-### 15. Solder the male header to the display but do NOT solder it to rest of the PCB yet!
+### 15. Solder the male header to the display
+- But do NOT solder it to rest of the PCB yet!
 That will be our final step because it depends on a few things being aligned first.

 ### 16. File down the right inner corner of the display to fit around Pot B
 - Note that the lower mounting points of the display have a slight inner radius where they meet the main body of the display PCB